BYLAWS OF SCIENCE FICTION AND FANTASY WRITERS OF AMERICA, INC.

 i.
 A candidate shall be eligible for Full Membership after acceptance and receipt of payment for one written work of fiction of a minimum of 40,000 words, or at least three or more different written works of fiction which total a minimum of 10,000 words, or if the revenue or income obtained by the candidate from such works meets the criteria as determined by the Board (or a selected committee thereof).

 Specific qualifications and criteria related to various forms of work, such as short fiction, films, scripts, etc., shall be published in the OPPM.

 ii.
-Once qualified a member shall remain permanently qualified as an Active member so long as he or she remains in good standing, unless it is thereafter determined that the information used to evaluate the member’s qualifications was incorrect.
+Once qualified a member shall remain permanently qualified as a Full member so long as he or she remains in good standing, unless it is thereafter determined that the information used to evaluate the member’s qualifications was incorrect.

 Alterations to the qualifying membership criteria shall not be applied retroactively to any member in good standing.